 How Can NGINX Plus Help?

-NGINX Plus and NGINX are the best-in-class web server and load balancing solutions used by high-traffic websites such as Dropbox, Netflix, and Zynga.
-More than 358 million websites worldwide, including the majority of the 100,000 busiest websites, rely on NGINX Plus and NGINX to deliver their content quickly, reliably, and securely.
+NGINX Plus and NGINX are the best-in-class load‑balancing solutions used by high‑traffic websites such as Dropbox, Netflix, and Zynga.
+More than 400 million websites worldwide rely on NGINX Plus and NGINX to deliver their content quickly, reliably, and securely.

 NGINX Plus is a software‑based load balancing solution that provides high availability at a considerably lower expense than hardware solutions with similar capabilities.